Canarie-Sensor-RPI/geocens-js-api/README.markdown

 		// A single OGC SOS observation.
 Returns a Leaflet Marker.
 		L.Geocens(observation);

 		// An array of OGC SOS observations.
-Returns a Leaflet LayerGroup containing Leaflet Markers.
+Returns a Leaflet FeatureGroup containing Leaflet Markers.
 		L.Geocens(observations);

 		// A single GeoCENS Data Service datastream.
 Returns a Leaflet Marker.
 		L.Geocens(datastream);

 		// An array of GeoCENS Data Service datastreams.
-Returns a Leaflet LayerGroup containing Leaflet Markers.
+Returns a Leaflet FeatureGroup containing Leaflet Markers.
 		L.Geocens(datastreams);

 As noted above, Inputting a single item will return a single output.
-Inputting an array of items will return a LayerGroup.
+Inputting an array of items will return a FeatureGroup.

 The function also supports an options input, allowing the markers and popups to be customized.
 Modifying these will override the defaults.